Machine learning with neural networks: How many hidden layers?

+with $\Theta=\sum_j W_{1j}=0$.
+For $\ve x^{(1)}$ and $\ve x^{(4)}$ we find the correct result $O_1=-1$.
+The same is true for $\ve x^{(2)}$ and $\ve x^{(3)}$, in this case we obtain $O_1=1$.
+In summary, this example illustrates how an $N$-dimensional Boolean function is represented by a network with one hidden layer, with $2^N$ neurons.
+The problem is of course that this network is expensive to train for large values of $N$ because the number of hidden neurons is very large.
 There are more efficient layouts if one uses more than one hidden layer.
-As an example, consider the {\em parity function} for $N$ binary inputs equal to 0 or 1.
-The function measures the parity of the input sequence.
-It gives $1$ if there is an odd number of ones in the input, otherwise $0$.
+As an example, consider the {\em parity function} for $N$-dimensional binary inputs with bits equal to 0 or 1.
+It measures the parity of sequences of input bits.
+The function evaluates to unity if there is an odd number of ones in the input, otherwise to zero.
 A construction similar to the above yields a network layout with $2^N$ neurons in the hidden layer.
-If one instead wires together the XOR networks shown in Figure \figref{C5S4XORWithHiddenGraph}, one can solve the parity problem with $O(N)$ neurons, as Figure \figref{C7S1Parity} demonstrates.
-When $N$ is a power of two then this network has $3(N-1)$ neurons.
+If one instead wires together the XOR networks , one can solve the parity problem with $O(N)$ neurons \cite{Franco} (Figure \figref{C7S1Parity}).
+When $N$ is a power of two, this network has $3(N-1)$ neurons.
 To see this, set the number of inputs to $N=2^k$.
 Figure \figref{C7S1Parity} shows that the number $\mathscr{N}_k$ of neurons satisfies the recursion $\mathscr{N}_{k+1} = 2\mathscr{N}_k+3$ with $\mathscr{N}_{1}=3$.
 The solution of this recursion is $\mathscr{N}_{k}=3(2^k-1)$.

 This example also illustrates a second reason why it may be useful to have more than one hidden layer.
-To design a network for a certain task it is often convenient to build the network from building blocks.
+To design a neural network for a certain task it is often convenient to build the network from well-studied building blocks.
 One wires them together, often in a hierarchical fashion.
 In Figure \figref{C7S1Parity} there is only one building block, the XOR network from Figure \figref{C5S4XORWithHiddenGraph}.

-Another example are convolutional networks for image analysis (Section \secref{con_net}).
-Here the fundamental building blocks are {\em feature maps} , they recognise different geometrical features in the image, such as edges or corners.
+Other examples are convolutional networks for image analysis.
+Here the fundamental building blocks are so-called feature maps , they recognise different geometrical features in the image, such as edges or corners (Chapter\ref{chapter:con_net}).